 Learning a new language and communicating in English becomes more fun and natural when students can work through it together.
 Learning a language alone is much more difficult.
 Cooperative learning groups allow students to learn from one another and have fun.

-Heterogeneous and homogeneous grouping are and their benefits in the classroom.
+Heterogeneous and homogeneous grouping is beneficial in the classroom.

 8. Teach Keywords:

-School and learning, and especially certain subject areas, have their own specific vocabularies.
-It’s essential ESL students learn these words as soon as possible.
+School and learning, and especially certain subject areas, have specific vocabularies.
+ESL students must learn these words as soon as possible.

 Providing the students with flashcards with corresponding pictures of each word can motivate and help them learn these words quickly.
-Words such as bathroom, student, teacher, math, addition, subtraction, recess, bell, or cafeteria are essential for getting through a school day.
-It’s important ESL students know how to ask for things.
+Words such as bathroom, student, teacher, math, addition, subtraction, recess, bell, or cafeteria are essential for a school day.
+ESL students must know how to ask for things.

 9. Use Peer Partner Learning: